andygeers/firebase-keysafe/README.md

   2. POST to '/key' to generate yourself a new encryption key.
 Returns JSON with "key" (the actual encryption key / DEK) and "encrypted" (that you can store safely in Firebase)
   3. On a new device, make a GET to '/decrypt?value=<encrypted_key>' (where encrypted_key is the value you stored in Firebase in the previous step).
 This will return JSON with "key" being the decrypted DEK.

-It also supports group encryption keys if you use Firebase Custom Claims to add "groups=g1,g2,g3" to your users' JWTs.
+It also supports group encryption keys if you use [Firebase Custom Claims](https://firebase.google.com/docs/auth/admin/custom-claims) to add "groups=g1,g2,g3" to your users' JWTs.
 POST to '/groupkey?group=g1' to generate a group key, and any member of that group can then use the same '/decrypt?value=<encrypted_key>' endpoint to decrypt that key.

 To deploy:

     gcloud app deploy

+## License

     Copyright (c) 2017 Andy Geers.